 The PLATE GIRDER forming system comes in modular lengths and widths that can be connected together giving flexibility for changing job conditions.

 Question & Answer

 How do you determine the pressure exerted on formwork when pouring concrete?

-Concrete form pressure is determined based on the height of concrete being placed.
+Concrete form pressure is determined based on the height of the concrete being placed.
 The height of concrete times the density of concrete will determine the pressure exerted on the forms at a given depth.
-EFCO forms, such as PLATE GIRDER, are rated for a maximum allowable pressure to be exerted from the concrete.
+EFCO forms, such as PLATE GIRDER, are rated for a maximum allowable pressure exerted from the concrete.
 As concrete transitions from a flowable liquid mix to a solid, the concrete will no longer continue to build pressure with depth.
 Monitoring this transition point is important to ensure the allowable pressure on the forms isn’t exceeded.
-For more information, see “A Practical Guide to Concrete Pressure & Formwork”
+For more information, see “A Practical Guide to Concrete Pressure & Formwork”.